-The SU's Qualified Certificates Programs of Mastery [like the Q/ISP®] designation purpose is to recognize "qualified individuals" who have distinguished themselves as knowledgeable, competent and proficient cyber security practitioners who have validated their hands-on tactical security skills.
+The SU's Q/ISP Qualified/ Information Security Professional Certificate Program of Mastery designation purpose is to recognize "qualified individuals" who have distinguished themselves as knowledgeable, competent and proficient cyber security practitioners who have validated their hands-on mastery of their tactical security skills.
 Experience isn't enough.
-Employers need something quantifiable and verifiable to show them their staff is competent to do the task/job with hands on expertise from rigorous labs.
-This provides corporations and governmental agencies worldwide the opportunity to hire highly qualified, certified and validated cybersecurity practitioners who have mastered hands-on cybersecurity skills.
-Former student C. Mercer say's once he earned (a number of) performance based SU cybersecurity certifications he had a higher earning potential with expanded career opportunities.
-Being qualified, certified with validated with hands on cybersecurity skills makes a statement about who you are and recognized as a serious, knowledgeable and dedicated cyber threat professional - part of a globally recognized family of qualified and validated cybersecurity professionals.
+Employers need something quantifiable and verifiable to show them their staff is competent to do the task/ job with hands on expertise from rigorous skills.
+This provides corporations and governmental agencies worldwide the opportunity to hire highly qualified, certified and validated cyber security practitioners who have mastered hands-on cyber security skills.
+Former students C. Mercer and J. Hutson say once they earned (a number of) performance based SU cyber security certifications they had a higher earning potential with expanded career opportunities.
+Being qualified, certified with validated with hands on cyber security skills makes a statement about who you are and recognized as a serious, knowledgeable and dedicated cyber security professional - part of a globally recognized family of qualified and validated cyber security professionals.